mdgriffith/style-elements/README.md

 Each class automatically gets the hash of it's style properties appended to the classname.
 This means you get automatic namespacing!

+Don't worry, you won't have to type out the hash in order to use the style, the library will do that for you as you'll see in the __Getting Started__ section.

 ## Easy layout